I’m pretty sure I used to be cool.

 In my heart of hearts, I wanted to be closer to God, but I really wasn’t compelled enough to do anything about it.
 I was indifferent, bland and lukewarm.

-Last year I read the book Good or God? by John Bevere.
-In the book, he challenges readers to know the difference between what seems good and what is really God.
+In John Bevere’s book, Good or God?, he challenges readers to know the difference between what seems good and what is really God.
 He details the person of God in a way I had never quite grasped before: showing him as a Holy God who is worthy of our worship and adoration, and even, our righteous fear.
 He explained what the biblical fear of God really is: